-The second committee member shall be a core, associated, or contributing faculty member in the Division of Counseling and Pychology at Rivier University.
-The third committee member need not be a member of the faculty at Rivier University.
+A second committee member shall be a core, associated, or contributing faculty member in the Division of Counseling and Psychology at Rivier University.
+A third committee member may be invited to serve as a reader who provides additional feedback.
+The Reader need not be a member of the faculty at Rivier University.
 The person must be currently employed at an accredited college or university, possess a doctoral degree or terminal degree in their field of study, and have a proven and documented record of scholarship and/or clinical experience relevant to the topic of the student's research.
 The student must provide the name, credentials, curriculum vitae, and argument for inclusion of the individual to the Chair and second member of the Doctoral Research Project Committee.